Double Moonsault:

 Video credit: Insanity Pro Wrestling, ThunderFilez

 Still, what of their opponents?
-The people who, in certain situations, lie flat on their backs awaiting another human to cascade down upon them from such a great height?
+The people who often lie flat on their backs awaiting another human to cascade down upon them from such a great height?

 "National Pro Wrestling Day — that got me the most attention," Andrew Everett explains.
 Wrestling as Chiva Kid at the time, he wore a mask with mesh screens over his eyes.
 "That mask in particular cut off a lot of my peripheral vision.
 I'd hit the Double Moonsault three or four times on smaller shows perfectly, but [...] that second rotation, you kind of lose where you are a little bit.
 I couldn't really see that rotation, and I clipped [Trevor’s] jaw with my knee, and I broke his jaw."